SaadBaig/TryHackMe/Reversing ELF/readme.md

 ```

 ## Crackme2
-THe 2nd level involved us finding a "super secret password" which I had 0 clue how to obtain.
+The 2nd level involved us finding a "super secret password" which I had 0 clue how to obtain.
 Through some googling, I found a command ```strings``` which will find text strings embedded in executables.
 I decided to flex distro's and  boot up Centos 7 box:

 ```bash
 strings crackme2